stacks-network/docs/_core/smart/tutorial-counter.md

 1 passing (734ms)
 3 failing

+... # error details

+npm ERR!
+Test failed.
+See above for more details.
 ```

 It looks like we see some failed tests!
 That is on purpose - we will implement the new smart contract in the next steps!
 After every step in this tutorial, we will rerun the tests to ensure we're on the right track.